Dev91100/NouPartazer/README.md

 #### Use case #3 - Wedding food surplus
 During wedding season, there is a relatively high number of marriage ceremonies being carried out in our small country of Mauritius.
 These ceremonies typically have hundreds of guests and can last a few days.

 There is a high probability of food surpluses that are wasted during these events.
 The organisers usually try to redistribute some of the surpluses to guests and relatives.
-Despite of this, there is still a huge amount of left over food including various ingredients such as vegtables and meat.
+Despite of this, there is still a huge amount of left over food including various ingredients such as vegetables and meat.
 Those ingredients are sometimes 1 month away from expiry because it was obtained at a cheaper rate in order to reduce the cost of the wedding.

 Using NouPartazer, the organisers can create a donation event so that the food wastage is greatly reduced and instead the food will reach the mouths of the needier people through NGOs.